 Different iron settings are required depending on what fabric your t-shirt is.
 Cotton can withstand higher temperatures than polyester for example.
 Take this into consideration or you might burn through your fabric.

-Printing t shirts at home takes just a couple minutes, and this article will lead you through the whole process, ensuring the perfect result.
+Printing t-shirts at home takes just a couple minutes.
+In this article we’ll lead you through the whole process, with some handy tips ensuring perfect results.

 So let’s get down to business and take a look at 6 factors to consider for printing t-shirts at home using a simple iron: